abarker/typped/doc/sphinx_docs/type_checking_implementation_details.rst

 More implementation details
 ---------------------------

 Type signatures can be declared whenever a head or tail is defined (or redefined for overloading).
-It is passed in kwargs to the ``modify_token_subclass`` routine whenever a head or tail is defined.
+It is passed in kwargs to the ``modify_token`` routine whenever a head or tail is defined.
 That routine then looks up the token subclass in the symbol table for token subclasses and stored the provided head or tail in one of the dictionaries for the token.
 It also pastes the type information onto the head and/or tail handlers as an attribute (in a set of function signature tuples).
 If the head or tail already exists it assumes that overloading is intended, and the type signature is unioned with any existing